btrsco/domainparser/readme.md

 ## Security

-If you discover any security related issues, please email [hello@batres.co](mailto:hello@batres.co) instead of using the issue tracker.
+If you discover any security related issues, please email [hello@xand.co](mailto:hello@xand.co) instead of using the issue tracker.

 ## Credits